 - "I Was There" by The Statler Brothers begins by describing an adolescent romance between the singer and a neighbor girl that seems to be heading to the altar.
 And on the wedding day, the singer takes his place ... with the friends of the bride.

 - "Marry Me" by Thomas Rhett.
-The song sounds like it's setting up a wedding between the narrator and his lover... until the line "She wanna get married, but she don't wanna marry me" reveals that she's dumped him for someone else.
+The song sounds like it's setting up a wedding between the narrator and his lover... until the line "She wanna get married, but she don't wanna marry me" reveals that she's marrying someone else because they are Just Friends and he never worked up the courage to tell her he loved her.

 - The Order of the Stick: "Dream Wedding".
 The villains are defeated, the heroes get a happy ending, and Elan prepares for a wedding.
 His wedding to Haley, right?
 No, it's his divorced parents getting re-married - an event so improbable, it causes Elan to realize that he's trapped in an illusion and none of these events actually happened, up to and including defeating the villains.